 Unless you’ve been hiding under a rock, then you probably know that champagne has its very own global day!
-Yes, that’s right, around the world, on Friday 22nd of October 2021 – champagne lovers will be celebrating in all sorts of fizzy fashions.
+Yes, that’s right, around the world, on Friday 27th of October 2023 it is Champagne Day.
+Champagne lovers will be celebrating in all sorts of fizzy fashions.

 Ok, first things first, let’s get some housekeeping out-of-the-way:

 - It’s true, champagne is only from France and can only be from the Champagne region (Yellowglen Yellow and Passion Pop, are NOT champagne) – here’s more commonly misused wine words which you might find interesting

 - Not all champagne is expensive (see point #1 below)

 - Champagne is for all occasions, not just celebrations

 If you haven’t already got plans, here are 23 awesome ways to celebrate Global Champagne Day in style this year:

 1. Pop a bottle